yaccob/intervals/README.md

 It's optimized for the cost of significant loss of flexibility.
 Furthermore in many cases it will perform worse than the generic solution I provided before.

+In a real-world project the use cases behind the requirement would tell us more about what kind of optimization makes sense and what doesn't make sense.

-In a real-world project I'd rather invest in scaling the generic solution than in optimizing for special cases (unless these special cases are our main target).
+Without knowing the use case I guess that we might end up investing in a horizontally scaling generic solution rather than optimizing for special cases (unless use cases show us that these special cases are our main target).